 ALTER TABLE table_name DROP COLUMN column_name

-table_name specifies the name of the table to which the column belongs, and column_name specifies the name of the column to be dropped.
+In the syntax, table_name specifies the name of the table from which you want to drop a column, and column_name specifies the name of the column to be dropped.

 +-------+-------------+------+-----+---------+-------+